High School GPA Calculator — Weighted & Unweighted

 F0.00.00.0

-School TypeTypical Unweighted GPANotes
+School TypeTypical Unweighted GPAWhat Else They Look At

-State flagship universities3.0–3.5In-state applicants often admitted at 3.0+
+State flagship universities3.0–3.5In-state students often admitted at lower GPAs

-Regional universities2.5–3.0Open to a wider range of GPAs
+Regional universities2.5–3.0Broader range of GPAs accepted

 Community collegesOpen enrollmentNo GPA requirement for admission

-Tips to Raise Your High School GPA
+How to Actually Raise Your High School GPA

 Frequently Asked Questions